-Pittsburgh lies above Leeds; part of Wolfe Island and part of Howe Island are in its front.
-This township adjoins to Kingston; from hence westward, the St. Lawrence opens into the lake Ontario, it being about 120 miles direct from Kingston to Pointe au Bodêt.
+Pittsburgh lies above Leeds; part of Wolfe Island, and part of Howe Island are in its front, This township adjoins to Kingston; from hence westward, the St. Lawrence opens into the lake Ontario, it being about 120 miles direct from Kingston to Pointe au Bodet.

 The St. Lawrence may be classed with the most noble rivers in the world; its waters flow for the extent of 2000 miles before they reach the ocean: the commercial advantages from such a situation increase in proportion to the population of its banks.
-The Indian trade, in a great measure, takes its current down the St. Lawrence, particularly is of of St. his at tre.
+The Indian trade, in a great measure, takes its current down the St. Lawrence, particularly since vessels of a considerable size are daily building for the navigation of the lakes.